en

 With the body, we have an interesting thing called proprioception, which means 'self-perception'.
 If you move any part of your body, you know immediately that you have moved it.
 The movement resulted from your intention.
 You don't have to think.

-Normally this quality of proprioception exists for the body.
+Normally, this quality of proprioception exists in the body.
 We need to see and be aware of the relation between the intention to move and the movement.

 If thought is a reflex, it ought to be aware of its own movement.
-We can be aware how thought produces a result outside ourselves and then maybe we could also be attentive to the results it produces within ourselves.
+We can be aware of how thought produces results outside ourselves, and then maybe we could also be attentive to the results it produces within ourselves.
 It has to be immediate, or we will never get it clear.

 Is such proprioception of thought possible?
 Can the movement of thought be aware of itself?
-The basic trouble with thought now is that it participates and is not aware of how it is participating.
-Could we be aware, that this change of perception came through thought and this change of perception came because the object actually changed?
+The basic trouble with thought now is that it participates without being aware of how it is participating.
+Could we be aware that this change of perception came through thought, and this change of perception came because the object actually changed?

-I may perceive that you became angry to me.
+I may perceive that you became angry with me.
 That may happen because you actually became angry or I just thought so.

-Thought takes itself as very big, but maybe it is just a ripple on the stream.
+Thought takes itself to be very big, but maybe it is just a ripple in the stream.
 The stream is the stream of consciousness.
 It has to be aware of itself.
 The question is: can the stream of consciousness be proprioceptively aware of this ripple that it is producing, just as it is aware of how it moves the body?
 In our mode of consciousness, this ripple seems to be perceived as everything.

 If you could see the activity of thought, you might discover that most of the things we are counting on actually are just nothing.
 They are produced by thought - the self and society.
 But memory is not adequate for perceiving the movement of thought.
 Memory will never perceive the immediate, direct movement of thought.